|Alma Mater:||Drexel University|

-John Szefc begins his second season as the head coach of the Terps this spring after becoming the seventh head coach in the history of the Maryland baseball program on July 18, 2012.
+John Szefc is entering his fourth season as the head coach of the Terps this spring after becoming the seventh head coach in the history of the Maryland baseball program on July 18, 2012.

 As has been the case in his previous coaching stops, Szefc orchestrated an 11-point increase in the Terps’ batting average in 2013 from the 2012 season along with increases in several other offensive categories.
 Maryland’s batting average jumped from .268 in 2012 to .279 last season, along with an increase of three points in slugging percentage (.379 to .382), and an 18-point increase in on-base percentage (.358 to .376).
 The Terps also recorded 118 doubles, an increase of 20 from the season before, 11 shy of the program record.